 In this context, we combined an experimental evolution experiment with RNA-seq and whole genome sequencing to confirm the association between this genomic amplification, the overexpression of CCE genes and resistance to the organophosphate insecticide malathion in Ae. aegypti.
 Bioassay data also support the importance of the CCE amplification in resistance to other organophosphates insecticides.
 Comparing gene Copy Number Variations (CNV) between the different genes of this genomic cluster suggested the presence of at least two distinct haplotypes occurring in South-East Asia (SEA), both associated with resistance.
 Investigating their spatial dynamics in natural populations confirmed their co-occurrence in the field with a high copy number polymorphism within and among populations.
 Based on these results, we developed a novel high-throughput multiplex TaqMan assay allowing the quantitative detection of this CCE amplification in hundreds of individual mosquitoes within a few hours.
-By reducing the human power and infrastructure needs associated with bioassays, this molecular assay of organophosphate resistance in natural mosquito populations.
+By reducing the human power and infrastructure needs associated with bioassays, this molecular assay will facilitate the tracking of organophosphate resistance alleles in natural Ae. aegypti populations.

 2 | MATERIAL AND METHODS